|

 14. natural selection

-a natural process resulting in the evolution of organisms best adapted to the environment
+a process in which organisms evolve to adapt to environment

 15. analog

-something having the property of being analogous to something else
+something having a similarity to something else

 16. coelacanth